 Click here to create an event.
 If you run into trouble, take a look at our tips for setting up your event using Action Network in the Host Guide.
 You can also click here to search for events scheduled near you.

-Step 2: Participate in an training and review the Host Guide
+Step 2: Review the Host Guide

 Click here to read our full Host Guide.
 It covers everything you need to know to have an awesome event.